chuoling/mediapipe/docs/solutions/holistic.md

 #### pose_landmarks

 A list of pose landmarks.
-Each lanmark consists of the following:
+Each landmark consists of the following:

 *   `x` and `y`: Landmark coordinates normalized to `[0.0, 1.0]` by the image width and height respectively.